matthewgallina/smockin/README.md

 - Adding and editing mocks no longer requires the mock server to be continuously restarted, providing a much more seamless experience.

-- Multi user mode has been greatly improved based on user feedback and suggestions.
+- Multi user mode has been improved based on user feedback and suggestions.

-- Users looking for more control can now utilise javascript to deliver mock functionality.
+- Users can now utilise javascript to deliver mock functionality.

 <br />